Is a Lab-Created Emerald a Real Emerald?

-These kinds of questions are often asked about synthetic sapphires and synthetic alexandrites, too.
+People often ask these kinds of questions about synthetic sapphires and synthetic alexandrites, too.
 In brief, a synthetic or lab-created emerald will have the same chemical, physical, and optical properties as a natural emerald.

 A good natural emerald will set you back a pretty penny.
-As for whether to purchase a lab-created emerald or a natural emerald jewelry piece, you'll have to set your priorities.
+As for whether to purchase a synthetic or natural emerald jewelry piece, you'll have to set your priorities.
 Balance how much you want a natural gem of a particular size and quality against your budget.

 Donald Clark, CSM IMG